lgreski/datasciencectacontent/markdown/misc-installingRonChromebook.md

 # Step 5: Register for Github and Connect with Local Git

 This step is optional, but recommended.
 It enables you to store your R programs and data on Github, in case your Chromebook is lost, damaged, or stolen.
-Since this step is optional, and there is a large volume of information already available on Github, we'll refer you to the [Data School Github Video Series](https://www.youtube.com/playlist?list=PL5-da3qGB5IBLMp7LtN8Nc3Efd4hJq0kD) for this step.
+There is an entire set of videos about configuring git and Githb from Data School: [Data School Github Video Series](https://www.youtube.com/playlist?list=PL5-da3qGB5IBLMp7LtN8Nc3Efd4hJq0kD).
+We'll leave it to you to sign up for Github.

 ## Create an apStats Repository on Github